Syndiscore2025/weekendwarriorswc/SUPABASE_SETUP_GUIDE.md

   exists(select 1 from admins a where a.email = auth.email())
 );
 create policy if not exists "admins write settings" on site_settings for all using ( exists(select 1 from admins a where a.email = auth.email())
 );

+-- Winter signups policies (public can insert, admins can read/delete) create policy if not exists "public insert winter signups" on winter_signups_2025 for insert with check (true);
+create policy if not exists "admins read winter signups" on winter_signups_2025 for select using ( exists(select 1 from admins a where a.email = auth.email()) );
+create policy if not exists "admins delete winter signups" on winter_signups_2025 for delete using ( exists(select 1 from admins a where a.email = auth.email()) );